Can Remote Patient Monitoring Improve Hypertension Control?

 Remote Patient Monitoring for Hypertension – Devices

 The prescribed remote patient monitoring device used varies by the patient’s condition.
-For instance, a patient who is using remote patient monitoring for hypertension will benefit most from using a wireless blood pressure monitor.
+For instance, a patient using remote patient monitoring for hypertension will benefit most from using a wireless blood pressure monitor.
 In contrast, a patient with diabetes requires a wireless blood glucose meter for regular vital sign monitoring.

-Patients take their measurements from home and must use their WiFi, Bluetooth or cellular blood pressure monitor for at least 16 days out of the month.
-The benefit of these daily home readings is that a physician receives a more comprehensive view of patient vital signs for analysis, treatment, and management of hypertension.
+Patients take their measurements from home and must use their WiFi, Bluetooth, or cellular blood pressure monitor for at least 16 days out of the month.
+The benefit of these daily home readings is that a physician receives a more comprehensive view of the patient vital signs for analysis, treatment, and management of hypertension.

 The Tenovi Remote Blood Pressure Monitor